luqigroup/xonv/README.md

 ```

 For further development and to run the examples, clone the repository
-and install the package in editable mode. **Make sure to adapt the
+and install the package in editable mode. **Make sure to adapt CUDA
-hardcoded CUDA version in `setup.cfg` to the one installed on your system.**
+version in `setup.cfg` to the one installed on your system.**

 ```bash
 # Create a new conda environment.